Help is on the way!

 Build a Support Network

 Do not try to manage caregiving alone.
 Connect with other family members, support groups, respite care services, and a therapist of your own.
-Caregiver burnout is a serious risk when caring for someone with NPD.
+Caregiver burnout is a serious risk when caring for someone with NPD, and recognizing the warning signs early can help you get support before you reach a breaking point.

 Seek Professional Counseling